vodolaz095/grq/README.md

 and payload of 1419719 will be returned.

-If we want to receive notification, when there are new messages in queue, we can [subscribe](https://redis.io/commands/subscribe) to this kind of messages easily:
+If we want to receive notification, when there are new messages in the queue, we can [subscribe](https://redis.io/commands/subscribe) to this kind of messages easily:

 ```shell